Growing and Caring for the Rare Blue Mystique Orchid

 - Orchids do not grow in regular soil, but rather in a loose mixture of charcoal and bark.
 I buy the potting mixture premixed from a garden center.
 Some people mount their orchids on a tree where the roots will become attached.
 I have tried this method but was not successful.
 I grow mine in a clay pot that is designed just for orchids.

 - The roots are strange-looking: They hang out all over the outside of the pot in search of moisture, air, and light.

 - The plant should never be allowed to dry out completely, but if the plant is overwatered, it will rot and die.
 The special pot allows for excess water to drain out.
 I just use the garden hose about once a week to thoroughly water mine.
 They should be fed every other watering with a special fertilizer made just for orchids.

 - About every three years, I repot mine because they get overcrowded.
 The pot should be smaller than the plant itself.
 If you repot into a pot that is too large, the roots will never find their way to the light, and they will rot trying.

-The type you see growing here Cattleya Orchid.
+The type you see growing here is the Cattleya Orchid.
 Some people call this the “corsage” orchid.
-I have one of these that my daughter gave me for Mother’s Day in 2003 .
-It blooms every Mother’s Day just like clockwork.
+I have one of these that my daughter gave me for Mother’s Day in 2003.
+It blooms every Mother’s Day, just like clockwork.

 © 2012 Mary Hyatt